cchitsiang/awesome-stars/topics.md

 - [metabase/metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company :yum:
 - [donnemartin/dev-setup](https://github.com/donnemartin/dev-setup) - macOS development environment setup:  Easy-to-understand instructions with automated setup scripts for developer tools like Vim, Sublime Text, Bash, iTerm, Python data analysis, Spark, Hadoop MapReduc
 - [bookshelf/bookshelf](https://github.com/bookshelf/bookshelf) - A simple Node.js ORM for PostgreSQL, MySQL and SQLite3 built on top of Knex.js
-- [pingcap/tidb](https://github.com/pingcap/tidb) - TiDB is an open-source, cloud-native, distributed, MySQL-Compatible database for elastic scale and real-time analytics.
-Try AI-powered Chat2Query free at : https://www.pingcap.com/tidb-serverless/
+- [pingcap/tidb](https://github.com/pingcap/tidb) - TiDB - the open-source, cloud-native, distributed SQL database designed for modern applications.
 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [arkdb/inception](https://github.com/arkdb/inception) - 一个集审核、执行、备份及生成回滚语句于一身的MySQL自动化运维工具
 - [dbcli/mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.